 Q. Is there an annual cap on the payments I make out of my own pocket in Medicare?

-One type of MA plan, known as a Medicare medical savings account, has a different kind of out-of-pocket limit.
+One type of Medicare Advantage plan, known as a Medicare medical savings account (MSA), has a different kind of out-of-pocket limit.
 After you’ve used up the money that the plan initially places in your account, you then enter a deductible period in which you pay 100 percent of the costs for Medicare services up to a certain annual dollar limit set by the plan.
 Once you’ve met this limit, the plan pays all your costs until the end of the year.
 However, MSAs are available in very few areas of the nation these days.

 If you’re enrolled in a Medicare Part D prescription drug plan—whether a stand-alone plan that provides only drug coverage or part of a Medicare private health plan—you have some protection against very high drug costs.
 Once you’ve spent a certain amount out of pocket on drugs in a calendar year ($4,550 in 2014), you become entitled to catastrophic coverage.
 In other words, your expenses then drop to small copays for each prescription until the end of the year—or to nothing if you qualify for full Extra Help under Part D’s benefit for people with limited incomes.
 For more information, see AARP’s consumer guide to the Part D program.